Diesel8/IVAC2-EBBU-FIRDEF-MANUAL/docs/labels/groundLabels.md

 The Departure Ground Label shows a cyan label background with black text.

-##Label Fields
+###Label Fields

 | Normal        | Extended      |
 | ------------- |---------------|
 | ![Normal Ground Departure Label Image](ground-departure-normal.png "Normal Ground Departure Label Image")      | ![Extended Ground Departure Label Image](ground-departure-extended.png "Extended Ground Departure Label Image")  |

-The *normal label* shows us basic info such as callsign, aircraft type and wake turbulence category.
+The *normal label* shows us basic info such as callsign, aircraft type, wake turbulence category and runway (runway will only be shown when specified in the RWY Field).

 The *extended label* shows us more infomration consisting of: